 We did a little bit of shopping in San Diego too and it has some good areas and malls to shop.
 One PM we went to the famous fish taco takeaway ‘Oscar’s’ which was really good.
 Expect huge Q’s and get a takeaway so you can go down to the beach, watch the sunset and eat your feast.
 We also went to Hash-House-A-Go-Go which is pretty infamous in the U.S after being featured on Man VS Food.
 THIS was unreal, and I’ll be talking all bout that in my second installement which is all about the food.
 If you like a beachy/active/outdoor/skating/running/party/everything kinda life then I think you will love San Diego.
 It kind of seems to offer everything and ticks all the boxes that you need from a city.

-The only real let down of the whole trip was San Francisco which suprised me.
+The only real let down of the whole trip was San Francisco which surprised me.
 I think we just stayed in the wrong area and didn’t have enough time to enjoy it.
 It has a HUGE problem with crystal meth and general drugs/homeless people.
-This is just what really stood out to me as I was walking around, even right in the centre and you see some really disturbing sights.
-Walking around in the PM I didn’t feel particulary safe and that’s really unusual for me.
-Although we did go to the trendy ‘Mission District’ in the PM for food which was really nice and we found a lovely restaurant and had a bit of a walk around ; it’s kind of like London’s Shoreditch.
+We saw a few things that were really upsetting and kind of ruined our time there in all honesty which I don’t want to share here, but it was just disturbing and wrong time, wrong place.
+We did go to the trendy ‘Mission District’ in the PM for food which was really nice and we found a lovely restaurant and had a bit of a walk around ; it’s kind of like London’s Shoreditch.
 However, I was quite happy to be leaving the next AM still which was a shame.
-I hear SO many good things about this city that I kind of wanna go back to give it a proper shot.
+I hear SO many good things about this city that I kind of wanna go back to give it a proper shot and experience it in a different way.
+We did do the whole Alcatraz thing, but for me, the Q’s and hoards of people out-weighted the actual place.

 Enough Chat.
 PICTURES.